 If the CPA services to a client are other than an audit or review, the extent and nature of the licensed CPA and applicant’s working relationship during the period of otherwise qualifying experience should be documented in a confirmation letter from the licensed CPA for Board consideration.
 These are decided on a case by case basis.
 It is advisable that the applicant and/or the CPA track the amount of contact and the nature of the interaction, so that at the time of the application the relationship can be accurately documented and confirmed.

-The employment and supervision letter(s) must be addressed to the State Board of CPAs of Louisiana, but the applicant should collect these and enclose the letter(s) with the application.
-The applicant may collect such letters in advance, as may be convenient, prior to being eligible to apply, but all experience must fall within the four year preceding the Board’s receipt of the CPA certificate (license) application.
+The employment and work experience letter(s) must be addressed to the State Board of CPAs of Louisiana, but the applicant should collect these and enclose the letter(s) with the application.
+The applicant may collect such letters in advance, as may be convenient, prior to being eligible to apply, but all experience must fall within the four years preceding the Board’s receipt of the CPA certificate (license) application.

 You may review a CPA certificate application on our website (“Forms & Links” page).
 See the instructions for the type of information required.
 You may also refer to Chapter 9 of the Board’s rules for more information.
 (See Statute & Rules web page, download the pdf on the Board Rules and refer to Chapter 9.)